daileyet/ViMixer/README.md

 # ViMixerUI

 The UI for encrypting image and video files by configuration XML file.

 There are two types configuration, one is smart and another is simaple.

+BTW, the UI is implemented by JavaFX, required Java 8 version.

 ## Usage